 List of High-Paying Health Professions: Career Overviews

-The healthcare industry offers many career options with varying educational and licensure requirements.
+The health care industry offers many career options with varying educational and licensure requirements.
 Many high-paying careers are available, but are often paired with titles requiring the highest levels of schooling and experience.
-The U.S. Bureau of Labor Statistics predicts strong continued job growth in the healthcare industry from 2008-2018; read on to learn more about career outlooks and salary expectations for some of the highest-paying healthcare positions.
+The U.S. Bureau of Labor Statistics predicts strong continued job growth in the health care industry from 2012-2022, from 14% to 24%; read on to learn more about career outlooks and salary expectations for some of the highest-paying health care positions.

 Career Overview of Physicians and Surgeons

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $140,060 for physicians and surgeons working for hospitals.
-Data from the BLS also reflects that those practicing in physicians' offices had average salaries above $200,000 that year (www.bls.gov).
+In 2014, the U.S. Bureau of Labor Statistics (BLS) reported a mean annual salary of $189,760 for physicians and surgeons working for hospitals.

 Career Overview of Dentists

 Dentists provide oral health care to help prevent issues and maintain good oral health.
 In general, these professionals practice general dentistry, but some go on to become specialized--such as orthodontists, oral surgeons or maxillofacial surgeons.
 Becoming a dentist requires completing a 4-year dental degree program.
 Specializations can require completing additional post-graduate work or a residency program.
 Dentists must pass the National Board Dental Examinations and be licensed by the state in which they practice.

 In May 2014, the BLS reported a median salary of $149,540 for general dentists, while orthodontists were reported to make more than $187,199 a year.